grafana/beyla/docs/sources/docker.md

 2023-05-22 14:13:47.52221347 (115µs[75.625µs]) 200 GET /static/style.css [172.17.0.1]->[localhost:18443] size:0B
 ```

-Now that we have verified that the auto-instrumenter tool is properly tracing the target HTTP service,
+Now that we have verified that the auto-instrumentation tool is properly tracing the target HTTP service,
 you can configure it to send metrics and traces to an OpenTelemetry endpoint, or have metrics scraped by Prometheus.
 For information on how to export traces and metrics, you can check the [Quick tutorial]({{< relref "./tutorial" >}})
 and the [Configuration]({{< relref "./config" >}}) sections of this documentation site.